 The Garden Route is one of the safest and easiest routes to travel in the world.
 There is excellent cell phone reception the whole way and the roads are comparable to any you would get in a first world country.
 Naturally there are some places you wouldn’t walk around yourself and therefore exercise caution, be careful and you will have a fantastic time.

 tourAfrika’s transportation requirements to the Garden Route assured to be always be safe, comfortable, reliable, private and air-conditioned vehicle.
 All our vehicles are serviced regularly, adhere to all local safety requirements, legally licensed to carry passengers and hold the appropriate passenger liability insurance.
 The size of the vehicle by and large depends on the size of your traveling party.
 For smaller groups or couples, we usually make use of a Toyota Fortuner 4×2 vehicle.
-Larger groups are transferred in our spacious Hyundai H1 or similar.
+Larger groups are transferred in our spacious 7 seater microbus or an appropriate coach.
 In periods of peak demand, particularly in holiday season, we frequently hire vehicles from rental companies of good repute that conform to the same high standards as we do.

 Where is the best place to go hiking?